Coronavirus: Support for businesses

 The financial settlement - often labelled the 'exit bill' or 'divorce bill' - sets out how the UK and EU are settling their outstanding financial commitments to each other.
 This briefing covers the settlement in detail including the settlement’s origins, negotiations and the legal form it takes in the Withdrawal Agreement.

-A shorter briefing Brexit: the financial settlement – a summary covers what the settlement is and how much it might cost.
+A shorter briefing Brexit: the financial settlement – a summary covers what the settlement and how much might cost and payments that have been made.
+The summary briefing was updated in July 2024.

 In the financial settlement (the settlement), the UK and EU have set out how they will settle their outstanding financial obligations to each other.
 The obligations arise out of the UK’s participation in the EU budget and broader aspects of its EU membership.